Writing Assembler for Sega Genesis #1

 call exit

-Everything is much simpler than it seems, in the section .rodata we describe the static data, in this case the string “Hello, world!”, 10 it is a newline character, and will not forget it annihilate the.
+Everything is much simpler than it seems, in the .rodata section we will describe static data, in this case the string “Hello, world!”, 10 is the newline character, also do not forget to zero it.

 extern printf